Search Our Site

 Educational video series

-To expand our public outreach both in Madagascar and the U.S., we are commissioning a Malagasy videographer to produce a series of short videos highlighting the DLC-SAVA projects and how each activity contributes to conservation and development.
-The videos, produced in Malagasy and English, will be used by our Malagasy staff to disseminate our activities more broadly and on our online platforms to share our progress with the broader community.
+To expand our public outreach both in Madagascar and the U.S., we collaborate with a Malagasy videographer to produce short videos highlighting the DLC-SAVA projects and how each activity contributes to conservation and development.
+The videos, produced in Malagasy and English, will be used by our Malagasy team to disseminate our activities more broadly and on our online platforms to share our progress with the broader community.

 Project vehicle

-As the DLC’s programs in Madagascar diversify and our team grows, so too do our logistical needs.
-While our first project vehicle, a 2010 Toyota pick-up truck, is still running well thanks to support from our donors, our needs have grown such that we need a second vehicle.
-Having two vehicles will allow our teams to split up and cover more ground every day, and will reduce inefficient costs associated with renting additional vehicles when our truck is in use.
+As the DLC’s programs in Madagascar diversify and our team grows, so do our logistical needs.
+Our team and projects have grown such that we need a second vehicle for our teams to split up and cover more ground every day, reducing inefficient costs associated with renting vehicles.

 Funding needed: $50,000